 Community Calendar of Events

 Mar.
-8—Did you know that a person walking with a white cane is blind?
+12—Did you know that a person walking with a white cane is blind?

-The American Council of the Blind of Oregon, Southwest Chapter meets every second Saturday

 -------------